Databus Logo

 Student

-Hall ticket issues, evaluation disputes, revaluation delays, and result publication complaints.
-Routes to CoE.
+Hall-ticket issues, evaluation disputes, revaluation delays.
+Routes to the CoE.

 🚨